-DENVER—Today the Senate State Affairs Committee unanimously passed Senate Bill 88, sponsored by Sen. Ron Tupa (D-Boulder), to close a loophole in law and make it illegal for minors to possess or use tobacco products.
+DENVER—Today the full Senate gave initial approval to Senate Bill 88, sponsored by Senator Ron Tupa (D-Boulder), which would close a loophole in law and make it illegal for minors to possess or use tobacco products.

 Ninety percent of tobacco users pick up the habit before age 18.
 This bill will help keep our children safe and will ultimately save taxpayer dollars in long-term health costs.

 About 92,000 youth smokers 17 years old and younger are expected to die prematurely as a result of tobacco use.
 For every person who dies from tobacco, another 20 suffer with at least one serious tobacco-related illness.